 Camera, tripod, backpack, warm overalls, headlamp, warm drink, guiding services and approximately two and a half hours of searching for and photographing the aurora.

 You should bring warm clothes to wear under your overalls, as well as warm insulated winter boots for your feet.
 Please bring your own SD memory card(s) – a minimum of two to four gigabytes of storage space is recommended.
-Memory cards are also available for purchase if needed (8GB for 250 SEK).
+Memory cards are also available for purchase if needed (8GB for 200 SEK).
+Transfers to the start point are not included.

 Make an instant booking